Best 30-Year Mortgage Lenders of 2018

 There are different types of 30-year fixed mortgages, including conforming mortgages, government-backed, and jumbo loans, but the main idea is that since the loan term is long, you pay much less each month than you would if you took out a 15-year mortgage.

-The Top 5 Lenders for 30-Year Mortgages at a Glance
+Compare the Top 5 Lenders for 30-Year Mortgages

 |Lender||APR||Required Credit Score||Best Feature||Visit|